adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 - __File management and sharing systems__ :  One of the *fun and interesting* feature to exploit and fiddle with.
 Larksuite *implemented file sharing systems* in their product as well which allowed users to **upload and share various files and documents** and they could also *edit/create new versions of those files*.

-These were a some of the principal points on basis of which we were very excited to dive deep into different products offered by larksuite.
+These were some of the principal points on basis of which we were very excited to dive deep into different products offered by larksuite.

 # Recon